Working through a recruitment agency

 Working through an umbrella company

-It is also essential that the agency provides you with full information including pay to enable you to make a decision on whether to work through an umbrella company.
+It is also essential that the agency provides you with a Key Information Document (KID) that will set out full information including pay to enable you to make a decision on whether to work through an umbrella company.

 If you work through an umbrella company, normally they will become your legal employer by providing you with an overarching employment contract.
-The umbrella company sends you on temporary assignments to the organisations, despite the fact that the work is sourced through the agency.
+However, the agency will continue to send you on temporary assignments to the organisations.

-This means that you get access to the full suite of 'employee' employment law rights (although note that many of the ‘extra’ rights that come with employee status require a certain length of service that may not be easily be achieved in temporary work) and you should have PAYE operated on your wages (although there are a lot of non-compliant models out there which means that this does not always happen).
+This means that you get access to the full suite of 'employee' employment law rights (although note that many of the ‘extra’ rights that come with employee status require a certain length of service that may not be easily be achieved in temporary work).
+You should also have PAYE operated on your wages (although there are a lot of non-compliant models out there which means that this does not always happen).

 Having a ‘core’ employment with an umbrella company means that the various end user client sites turn into ‘temporary workplaces’ under special tax rules and means that legitimate expenses of travel to those workplaces from home might, in very limited circumstances, be allowable for tax (basically only if you are not subject to supervision, direction or control).